Case study

 Factors that would make a non-renter consider a vacation rental.
 From Phocusrite’s 2016 study “A Market Transformed: Private Accommodations in the U.S.”

-It's easy for rebranding projects to have amazing final presentations or briefs.
-It takes daily work and an eye for execution to extend a rebranding effort across an entire brand.
-It's important to remember that accountants, field operations specialists and data analysts appreciate having access to brand colors and typography inside of excel, google slides and more.
+It takes consistent work and strong execution to extend a visual redesign across an entire brand.
+Accountants, field operations specialists and data analysts appreciate having access to brand colors and typography inside of excel, google slides and more.

 Knowing that there'd be lots of people working on the visual brand (designers, photographers, contractors and more) we created detailed brand guidelines.
 We created a library where people could go to download resources like fonts, logos, brand color libraries and Google slide decks.

-Using new photos of the team and our in-home technology, we created high-end magazine-style brochures to help attract owners to our service.
+We created high-end magazine-style brochures to help attract owners to our service

-We didn't neglect internal teams - we created downloadable on-rband MS Office swatches for the data analytics and accounting teams
+Branding isn't just about outward-facing materials.
+Steve Jobs famously argued for a high-polish design on the inside of a computer mouse.
+We didn't neglect internal teams - we created downloadable on-brand MS Office swatches for the data analytics and accounting teams